thephet/thephet.github.io/_pages/about.md

 ## Contacting me

-If you want to discuss with me any of the topics explained in this website, please don't hesitate to contact me.
-The best way to do it is to send me an e-mail to <a href="mailto:juanma@chem.gla.ac.uk">juanma@chem.gla.ac.uk</a>.
+If you want to discuss any of the topics explained in this website, please don't hesitate to contact me.
+The best way to do it is to send me an e-mail to <a href="mailto:juanma.parrilla@gcu.ac.uk">juanma.parrilla@gcu.ac.uk</a>.
 I don't really check any social media, but I check my e-mail regularly.

 ## Acknowledgements

-The logo of this website, and the different scientific sketches were done by <a href="https://www.instagram.com/nemalopod/">Naomi Johnson</a>.
+The logo of this website, and the different scientific sketches were done by <a href="https://www.instagram.com/naomi_johnson_illustration/">Naomi Johnson</a>.

 ## About this website